amilaperera/amilaperera.github.io/docs/joining_threads.md

 ```

   1. The _default constructed_ thread does not represent any underlying thread of execution.

   2. The thread constructor receives a callable object as the parameter along with the arguments that
   are passed to callable object.
 Once the thread object is constructed a new thread of execution
   is already started which executes `func` function with the `args` arguments.

+Once a thread is started, you need to explicitly decide one of the following,
+  1. wait for the thread to finish _i.e._ join with the thread
+  2. leave to run on its own _i.e._ put the thread into a detached state

 ## What is thread joining